 - Arrange slices in a dish where they can be laid out lengthwise in as few layers as possible.
 Top with chopped onions, green onions, ginger, and garlic.
 Cover and set aside.

 - In a medium-sized bowl, combine tamari, sesame oil, sweetener, black pepper, mirin, rice vinegar, red pepper flakes, and shredded pear.
 Stir together.
 Then pour over the tofu slices.

 - Cover and marinate for at least one hour.
 Once done marinating, heat up a skillet over medium heat and drizzle with sesame oil.
 Remove half of the tofu slices and transfer to skillet, reserving as much as the marinade as possible.
 Place strips in an even layer with room for them to fry.

 - Pour enough of the marinade onto the tofu just to cover, allowing some of the vegetables to cook along with the tofu.

 - Let cook until most of the marinade has reduced, and the bottoms of the tofu slices are a nice caramel brown.
 Flip tofu strips and cook until the other side turns brown.
 Transfer to a plate when the tofu is done.

 - While the skillet is hot, add olive oil and sliced onions.
 Cook until tender.
 Add sliced peppers.
 Cook until the peppers are tender and the onions are caramelized.

-- Eat sandwiches right away or place in sealed container.
+- Eat sandwiches right away or place them in a sealed container.
 These will keep in the fridge for up to 3 days.
 Individual sandwiches can be frozen.
-Wrap them in plastic wrap or foil and place in freezer bags.
+Wrap them in plastic wrap or foil and place them in freezer bags.
 They will freeze for up to 1 month.